Do you have any bad habits?

 For the honey roasted almonds:

-Preheat the oven to 180°C. Line a rimmed baking tray (large enough to fit all of the almonds in a single layer) with non-stick foil or baking paper.
-Spread the almonds onto the tray and bake, shaking the tray a couple of times, for 10-12 minutes or until lightly browned and toasty smelling.
+Preheat the oven to 180°C. Line a rimmed baking tray with non-stick foil or baking paper.
+Spread the almonds into a single layer onto the tray and bake, shaking the tray a couple of times, for 10-12 minutes or until lightly browned and toasty smelling.

 While the nuts roast, mix together the sugar and salt in a small bowl.
 If the salt grains are quite large, crush them with the back of a spoon.
 Sprinkle half of the sugar and salt into a medium sized heatproof bowl.